humphd/Seneca2017LearningLab/README-part2.md

 ### `formatSenecaEmail()`

-* name contains whitespace
+* name contains spaces, tabs, or other control characters
-* name is null
+* name is `null`

 There are so many ways that people might use your code, and so many situations where there might be bugs in their program that end up passing your code garbage data.
 See if you can bullet-proof your code so you know it works well in all cases.

+Use the [docs for `expect`](https://facebook.github.io/jest/docs/expect.html) and the rest of the [Jest API](https://facebook.github.io/jest/docs/api.html) to help you write good tests and understand how to do various things.